jfangmeier/blogdown-site/content/post/2022-02-12-introducing-the-claimsdb-package-for-teaching-and-learning/index.markdown

 ### Example 3: *how well are beneficiaries filling their hypertension drug prescriptions?*

-For this final example, we need to identify hypertension medications within the "pde" table and calculate medication adherence rates for each beneficiary on a medication.
+For this final example, we need to identify hypertension medications from the *pde* table and calculate medication adherence rates for each beneficiary.
 To isolate the hypertension medications, we can borrow from the HEDIS medication list for ACE inhibitors and ARB medications (which are commonly used to treat hypertension).
 This medication list is for 2018/2019, so it likely includes new drugs that did not exist in 2008/2009 and may not include older drugs that are no longer used (ideally it's best to use external lists that match the time frame of the claims data).

 ```r